maths/moodle-qtype_stack/doc/en/Authoring/Units.md

 Let us assume that the correct answer is `12.1*m/s^2`.

 1. Students type this value into STACK exactly as it is above.
 Note the multiplication sign between the number and units.
-Thus only one answer field is needed.
-We think this is the best solution (see below).
+There are options to condone a missing star, or to accept a space.
 2. In entry, the numerical part is bound to the units part with multiplication.
 Using multiplication in this way is ambiguous.
 To create, and to disambiguate, a dimensional numerical quantity from a number multiplied by units (a subtle distinction at best) STACK has a mostly intert function `stackunits(12.1,m/s^2)`.
 Students do not need to use this, but teachers can use it in question variables etc.
 3. STACK converts the student's answer to SI base units only.
    This function also handles the number coefficients automatically (e.g. `1*km = 1000*m` etc.).